-1. PURPOSE AREA
+1. PURPOSE

-The purpose of the SASP Formula Program is to provide intervention, advocacy, and accompaniment (e.g. accompanying victims to court, medical facilities, police departments, etc.), support services and related assistance to:
+The purpose of the SASP Formula Program is to provide intervention, advocacy, accompaniment (e.g., accompanying victims to court, medical facilities, police departments), support services, and related assistance to:

-- Adult, youth and child victims of sexual assault. - Family and household members of such victims. and - Those whom the victimization collaterally affected by the victimization (e.g. friends, coworkers, classmates), except for the perpetrator of such victimization.
-'1
+- Adult, youth, and child victims of sexual assault; - Family and household members of such victims; and - Those whom where collaterally affected by the victimization (e.g., friends, co-workers, classmates) except for the perpetrator of such victimization.

-SASP Formula Program funds may be used to support the establishment, maintenance, and expansion of rape crisis centers and nongovernmental, tribal and some governmental programs and projects that provide direct intervention and related assistance to those victimized by sexual assault, without regard to the age of the individual.
+SASP Formula Program funds may be used to support the establishment, maintenance, and expansion of rape crisis centers and nongovernmental, tribal and some governmental programs and projects.
+All must provide direct intervention and related assistance to those victimized by sexual assault without regard to the age of the individual (Per 34 U.S.C. § 12511(b)(1)).